5monkeys/djedi-cms/djedi-react/README.md

 Use cases for this prop include:

 - Using a node for something that isn’t an element, such as an attribute.
-See the [Search](components/Search.js) example component for an example. prop.
+See the [Search](components/Search.js) example component for an example.
 - Parsing a node value and rendering a custom component.
 See the [Toplist](components/Toplist.js) example component for an example.
 - Customizing the loading and error states for a specific node.